Walk for HOPE. Walk for HELP. Walk for LIFE.

-All participants can access the grounds at 8:30am on the day of the Walk.
-Spots in the Team Gathering Area, located in the Stadium Green, will be available on a first come first serve basis.
+All participants can access the grounds at 8:30 a.m. on the day of the Walk.
+Spots in the Team Gathering Area, located in the Stadium Green, will be available on a first come, first served, basis.

-The Walk Route is approximately 2 miles and will start along the lakefront, wind through museum campus and end with a stroll through Soldier Field.
+The Walk route is approximately two miles and will start along the lakefront, wind through museum campus, and end with a stroll through Soldier Field.

 How do I get to Soldier Field?

 Soldier Field's address is 1410 S. Museum Campus Drive, Chicago, IL 60605.
-Exit Lake Shore Drive via 18th street and the entrance to the Waldron garage will be on your left.
+Exit Lake Shore Drive via 18th Street and the entrance to the Waldron Parking Deck will be on your left.
 Directions are available on Soldier Field’s website.
 Please allow plenty of time for traffic and parking.

 Where do I park?

-General Parking - There is plenty of convenient and easy parking in the Waldron lot, which is located south of Soldier Field and can be accessed from 18th street.
+General Parking - There is plenty of convenient and easy parking in the Waldron lot, which is located south of Soldier Field and can be accessed from 18th Street.
 Each car will be expected to pay upon arrival (cash and credit card accepted).
-The amount is $20.
 Please note that the parking fee is regulated and collected by the Park District and therefore, we have no control over the amount.

-People Living with ALS Reserved Parking - Handicap parking spots will be reserved for ALS patients on the lower level of the Waldron parking garage.
+Reserved Parking for People Living with ALS - Handicap parking spots will be reserved for people living with ALS on the lower level of the Waldron parking garage.
 This garage is located south of Soldier Field and leads directly to the team gathering area.
-If you or your team need to reserve a spot, contact the events team at email@example.com or 847 679 3311.
+If you or your team needs to reserve a spot, contact the events team at email@example.com or 847 679 3311.
 We will be emailing parking passes to those with reserved parking, so don't forget to have it with you on the day of the event!

-Handicap Drop Off - There will be a drop off point north of the gathering area.
+Handicap Drop-off - There will be a drop-off point north of the gathering area.
 It is located on the east side of Soldier Field, in front of Gate 14, and can be accessed from Museum Campus Drive.
 Once members or items have been unloaded, drivers will be directed to the south lot which can be accessed from 18th Street.